-Chair, Graduate School Executive Committee Dr B.H.
+Presiding Member, Graduate School Executive Committee

+Dr B.H.
 Judd

 The purpose of the Graduate School is to provide opportunities for inter-disciplinary postgraduate research and advanced study in the area of the built and natural environment across the various disciplines that make up the Faculty of the Built Environment.
-It offers research degrees at doctoral and masters level as well as a coursework masters degree in Building Conservation.
-Additional coursework programs in Housing Studies and Urban Design are being planned.
+It offers research degrees at doctoral and masters level as well as coursework masters programs in Urban Development and Design, and Building Conservation.
+Additional coursework programs in Sustainable Development and Housing Studies are being planned.